EnviroDIY/ModularSensors/README.md

 - The **vcc33Pin** is the pin that controls whether or not the modem itself is powered.
 Use -1 if your modem is always receiving power or if you want to control modem power independently.
 (And make sure that you really do power your modem!)
     - NOTE:  _Many_ modem chips require more power than the 0.5A that most Arduino-style boards can provide!
 The power draw is particularly high during network connection and sending.
 Some chips require up to 2.5A.  _Know your modem chip's specs!_  If it requires more power than your main control board can provide, ensure that the modem has an alternate battery connection or power source!
     - ALSO NOTE:  Generally speaking, do **NOT** use the same power pin for your modem as your sensors.
 In nearly all cases, you will want your modem to be powered when your other sensors are not.
 - The **modemStatusPin** is the pin that indicates whether the modem is turned on and it is clear to send data.
-If you use -1, the modem is assumed to always be ready.
+If you use -1, the modem is assumed to be ready as soon as the wake function finishes and stay ready until modemSleepPowerDown is run.
 - The **modemStatusLevel** is the level (HIGH or LOW) which the status pin will be at when the modem is _awake_.
 - The wake and sleep functions are the ones created for the modem.
 - The passwords and APN's are those needed for your cellular network.
 NOTE:  Only WPA wifi security is supported.